xijia-tao/MADDPG/README.md

 python3 ./main.py
 ```

-Normally, the interaction of will be renderred directly on the screen.
+_Normally, the interaction of will be renderred directly on the screen.
 If the traning results is expected to be visualized in a video format,
-one may need to edit the `maddpg.py` file.
+one may need to edit the `maddpg.py` file._

-There is a configuration determining the ways the interactions are
+_There is a configuration determining the ways the interactions are
 to be presented, namely `EXE_ENV`.
 Changing it anything else other
-than `"TEST"` can instruct the trainer to save the video frames
+than `"TEST"` can instruct the model to save the video frames
-as an serialized numpy array file at `output/video.npz`.
+as an serialized numpy array file at `output/video.npz`._

 ## Collaboration